World Cup Social Records

-- Unruly Media, a social video technology company, reported that a video from Activia yogurt featuring Shakira was the most shared of the World Cup, at 4.7 million, followed by Nike with 2.6 million, and Samsung with 1.3 million.
+- Unruly Media, a social video technology company, reported that a video from Activia yogurt featuring Shakira was the most shared of the World Cup, at 4.7 million shares.
+It was followed by Nike with 2.6 million shares and Samsung with 1.3 million.

 - Movies.
 New releases like The Hunger Games: Mockingjay Part 1, Teenage Mutant Ninja Turtles and Dumb and Dumber To will likely stir up some Twitter and Facebook activity.

 - Selfies.
-We’re obsessed with the word and the act so we’ll fill our World Cup void with more and more selfies.
+The world is obsessed with the word and the pic sensation, so we’ll fill our World Cup void with more and more selfies.

 - Weather.
-When all else fails the small talk always turns to the weather.
+When all else fails, it’s always safe to turn the small talk to the weather.

 So you better get to tweeting and posting.
 We have a mighty large void to fill!